Table of Contents[Hide][Show]

 A Parking Space at the Airport

-TravelingMom Tip: Speaking of checking things off of your list, is your passport close to expiration?
+SheBuysTravel Tip: Speaking of checking things off of your list, is your passport about to expire?
 Don’t wait to renew.
-Passport processing times are slower than usual and our post on what to do when your expedited passport doesn’t arrive gets more clicks from frantic travelers every day.
+Passport processing times are slower than usual and our post on what to do when your expedited passport doesn’t arrive gets more visits from frantic travelers every day.

 2. Planning to Buy What You Need at the Airport